norlab/LIS-546-SPR2021/content/overview_and_intro.md

 1. Class sessions (Weeks 1-10) follow the typical structure of an iSchool online course.
 2. Your `Protocol` assignment has a weekly activity or assignment that you will complete (either as a group or individually).
 The assignments vary in terms of the effort that will be required - some are involved and will take hours to complete, others are simple readings that will help you think about your protocol.

 **Weekly content**: each week of the course will consist of four components: 1.
 Readings (required and optional); 2.
-Written chapters; 3.
+Written content on the website; 3.
 Recorded lectures; 4.
 Exercises.

 - Readings are meant to reinforce concepts and offer practical applications or extensions of the concept / topic we are discussing each week.
-- Written explanations act like an informal textbook chapter.
-They are an extended narrative where I attempt to explain, define, and introduce concepts related to data curation.
+- Written website content is equivalent to an informal textbook chapter.
+The content is an extended narrative where Professor Weber (and I) attempt to explain, define, and introduce concepts related to data curation.
 You should read these thoroughly - but also feel free to return to these as a reference resource in the future.
 - Short lectures reinforce important points from the chapter and provide an opportunity to present more dynamic content.
 Where possible I will provide links to slides that are used, and all lectures will be accessible as an MP4 that you can view on any device or with any program of your choosing.
-- Excesises: Most weeks I will post an exercise that asks you to engage with open data in some practical way.
+- Exercises: Most weeks there will be an exercise that asks you to engage with open data in some practical way.
 This might include restructuring a dataset, using a tool, or practicing some skill that is applicable to our weekly topic.
 A list of exercises are found below.
 Note that in some weeks there will simply be a demonstration that does not require you to do anything other than watch and engage with the demo.
 For exercises there is an open discussion forum on Canvas.
 I encourage you to (following the directions of each excerise) post your response there.
 Disucssing and debating these exercises is not required but makes for a more enjoyable and interactive course.

 **Protocol Assignments**: Most weeks I will post an assignment activity that you or your group are to complete.
 The requirements and effort for completing these, as I said earlier, will be variable.
 These assignments are in service of a final project deliverable.
 By combining these different assignments you can create a rather comprehensive protocol that will be valuable to your professional portfolio (more below).
 You can share the protocol assignments with me in advance of our weekly meeting for feedback.
 I will give you explicit directions on how to do this.